What is the difference between sushi and omakase?

 In a typical omakase experience, a party of guests are seated at the sushi table and then the chef starts presenting them with courses, working continuously all the while engaging them in a conversation and commentary.

 The guest is presented with a bill at the end of the meal, which can be on the higher side; unless the guests and chef work at a pre-decided base price.
 Restaurants have also started the concept of mini omakase, which is basically a tasting menu for novices.
-An omakase menu can start at USD 100 (Rs 8,273.71).
+An omakase menu can start at USD 100.

 When in doubt, omakase your eat-out; make your reservation now!